shipperstack/shipper/docs/sysadmin/Configuration.md

     - Warning: if enabled, shipper may send PII such as usernames and email addresses.
 Set to `False` in production.

 ## `.env.db`

-Copy the `.env.db.example` file and set the values:

   - `POSTGRES_USER`
     - Postgres user